packbackbooks/engineering-docs/careers/software-engineer.md

 An engineer III is capable of taking on complex technical problems and coordinating work spanning several months.

 **Technical Knowledge:** They have a robust understanding of their technical specialty, and a working knowledge of other domains.
 They can solve most problems in their domain.
-Their code is well-abstracted and performant as a rule and rarely needs a significant refactor at the PR stage.
+Their code is well-abstracted and performant and rarely needs a significant refactor at the PR stage.
 If an unexpected issue/bug does arise, they see developing a solution to that problem as their personal responsibility.

 **Productivity:** They are capable of delivering a large volume of work regardless of the complexity/uncertainty of the work.
 They provide reliable estimates for features that take longer than a single sprint to complete.

 **Impact:** An Engineer III takes ownership over the "how" of the feature they implement with a "buck stops here" attitude.
-They are able to independently plan work for multiple engineers that will take several sprints to complete.
+They can independently plan work for multiple engineers that will take several sprints to complete.
 They can identify strategic opportunities and risks with a proposed plan and affect the direction of the team.

 **Communication:** They point out novel opportunities for refactoring during code review.
 They proactively work to minimize or mitigate potential problems before they arise.